According to recent research from Forrester, a single dollar invested in a good UX Design could give an estimated return of $100.

 Businesses today not only compete for the best product.
 They are also besting each other for who can provide the best user experience.
 As a startup owner, understanding the process behind UX Design is highly beneficial.

 Definition of UX Design

 UX Design aims to improve users' satisfaction with a product or service.
 This design area involves a thorough process from identifying user pain points to providing efficient design solutions.

 Identifying the exact definition of UX design can be complicated, as several design experts have differing points about what UX design is.

 In general, developing a practical UX Design considers the overall look and functionality of a product.

-UX Designers aim to identify a user’s problem with a similar product and provide the best solution without compromising visuals and function.
+A good UX designer aims to identify a user's problem with a similar product and provide the best solution without compromising visuals and function.
 The goal of UX design is to deliver a highly usable and attractive product.

 What is User Experience?